Cape May Lewes Ferry

 Beach Travel Tips

-These easy-to-use travel tips will get you to the Delaware beaches for a carefree vacation.
-So whether you’re coming from Washington D.C., Maryland, Virginia, New York or Pennsylvania, make a smart travel strategy part of your trip planning.
+These easy-to-use travel tips will make getting to and around the Delaware beaches a breeze.
+Whether you’re coming from Washington D.C., Maryland, Pennsylvania, Virginia, New York or beyond, make a smart travel strategy part of your trip planning.

-- For trips south of the Lewes/Rehoboth Beach/Dewey Beach areas, using US 13 or US 113 allows drivers to skip the streetlights and cars on DE 1.
-Be aware, however, that US 113 at DE 24 is a frequent pinch-point.
+- For trips south of the Lewes/Rehoboth Beach/Dewey Beach areas, US 13 or US 113 are a scenic alternative to DE Route 1.

 Check for Updates

-- Download DelDOT’s free traffic app from the Apple App Store or Google Play by searching for “DelDOT.”
-WTMC 1380 AM also broadcasts traffic information from DelDOT and streams the same audio feed to the DelDOT app.
+- Download DelDOT’s free app and tune in to WTMC 1380 AM for up-to-the-minute traffic information from DelDOT.
 DelDOT’s Twitter and Facebook feeds are also updated in real time.

-- Be aware of major summer events, including the NASCAR Sprint Cup race (June 2-4) and the Firefly Music Festival (June 15-18).
-Both are at Dover International Speedway.
-DelDOT, the speedway and local authorities jointly issue travel information via partner social media platforms.
+- Be aware of major spring and summer events, including the NASCAR races at Dover International Speedway and the Firefly Music Festival at The Woodlands in Dover by following DelDOT and the speedway on social media.

-- Shoppers visiting the DE 1 outlets should take advantage of the Tanger Outlet shuttle service to get from center to center.
+- Shoppers visiting the Tanger Outlets in Rehoboth Beach outlets can take advantage of the Tanger Outlet shuttle service to get from center to center.

-- 11 AM-3 PM is the busiest time on the beach.
-For more space on the sand in Rehoboth Beach, set out your blanket a little north or south from Rehoboth Avenue.
+- Everyone loves the perfect spot on the sand.
+Find yours in the morning and enjoy that gorgeous view.
+For more space on the sand in Rehoboth Beach, try strolling a little north or south of Rehoboth Avenue.